-Norland was granted our licence from UKVI to become a student sponsor in April 2021.
-Until we have proven a track record of compliance (which is granted after four years of consistent and successful student sponsorship) there are some limitations on permitted student activity.
-For example, visa students cannot re-sit an examination more than twice, or work in the UK at any time.
-This includes voluntary work.
-During this period that we build our track record of compliance, placements must not make up more than 33% of a student's overall course in the UK.
+Norland was granted its sponsor licence from UK Visas and Immigration in April 2021 to sponsor entrants on the Student visa route.
+Until we have proven a track record of compliance (which requires four years of consistent and successful sponsorship) there are some limitations on permitted Student visa holder activity.
+These limitations affect working rights in the UK (currently, Student visa holders with Norland as their sponsor cannot work in the UK, including voluntary work) and the maximum time that is permitted to be spent in a work placement setting (currently no more than 33% of the course).
 As work placements currently make up just over 40% of the course at Norland, you will be required to complete part of your placements in your home country before your course begins.
-This requirement must be met by you completing 4 weeks of a work placement in a formal setting (such as a nursery/pre-school environment) that we must pre-approve.
+This requirement must be met by you completing 4 weeks of a work placement in a formal setting (such as a nursery/pre-school environment) that we must preapprove.
 You must spend a minimum of four days a week of this four-week placement in this setting.
 As this placement finishes, the setting must complete a satisfactory End of Placement Appraisal document that Norland will provide.
 This will then be credited to you using the APEL method to ensure you meet the course requirements.
 When you join Norland, your first 2 placements (which are 4 weeks in length) will be made up of 2 weeks in a physical setting, and 2 weeks in a 'virtual' setting.
 The 'virtual' placement experience will provide you with opportunities to observe children's learning and development, assess how they're doing, plan to support their development and meet their care needs in a virtual way.
 The remainder of your placements will then run as normal.
-Similarly, whilst we build our track record of compliance, the NQN year will need to be undertaken in your home country.
-Our NQN team will support you in finding suitable employment in this circumstance.